• Skip to primary navigation

 Hen of the woods mushroom taco meat

 Hen of the woods taco meat.
-Chicken of the woods, along with many other sturdy mushrooms can be used.
+Chicken of the woods mushrooms, along with many other sturdy mushrooms can be used.
 Lobster mushrooms would also be good.

-Mushrooms, while similar in some ways to meat, are also very different.
-Eating a chunk of mushroom stewed in sauce can be good, but to really mimic the classic “American-style” taco meat I grew up with, I knew I’d need to figure out a way to mimic the texture of ground meat.
+Eating a chunk of mushroom stewed in sauce on a tortilla can be good, but to really mimic the classic "American-style" taco meat I grew up with, I knew I'd need to figure out a way to mimic the texture of ground meat.
 The first thing I thought of was mushroom duxelles, the famous French mushroom preserve that makes all kinds of things taste good.

 Mushroom duxelles are basically finely chopped, cooked mushrooms, but you can also blend them in a food processor if you’re using sturdy mushrooms like hen or chicken of the woods, which gives a finely-ground product not unlike ground beef in some ways.